Thailand’s War on Drugs

 A variety of insurgent groups inside Myanmar are involved in various drug production and trafficking activities.
 However, it is believed that all of the methamphetamine tablets smuggled into Thailand last year were produced in areas controlled by the UWSA.
 RTA.
 Some reports have stated that up to a billion tablets were smuggled into Thailand in 2003 from UWSA labs in Myanmar.

-The government estimates that three million Thais, or five percent of the population are methamphetamine users.
-Prime Minister Thaksin’s war against drugs produced some results.
+The government estimated that three million Thais, or five percent of the population, were methamphetamine users.
+Prime Minister Thaksin's war against drugs produced some results.
 Between February and August 2003, over 51,000 arrests and 2000 extra-judicial deaths have occurred, causing worry among human rights watchers.
 Thaksin is still unsatisfied with the results and has threatened harsh action against Wa drug traffickers if Burma does not act.
 In addition, scandals have also brought police corruption to the public forefront; an issue in which Thaksin must contend.
 After five months of closure, borders reopened with Burma, but differences remain over boundary alignment and the handling of ethnic rebels, refugees, and illegal cross-border activities, especially illicit transfer of drugs.

-Thailand’s War on Drugs “victory” is temporary.
-PM Thaksin’s campaign has decimated the drug market at the local drug trafficker and street-user level, but it has not reduced cross-border trafficking or attacked the drug trade’s higher elements.
-Additionally, his battle against “Dark Influences” has been ineffective, with few arrests of note.
-Thailand’s King has even tactfully admonished PM Thaksin for his ebullient trumpeting of a victory, when in fact the war is far from over.
-Burma and Laos are still major contributors to Thailand’s drug problem, and most major Thai druglords remain free.
+Thailand's War on Drugs "victory" was temporary.
+PM Thaksin's campaign has decimated the drug market at the local drug trafficker and street-user level, but it has not reduced cross-border trafficking or attacked the drug trade's higher elements.
+Additionally, his battle against "Dark Influences" has been ineffective, with few arrests of note.
+Thailand's King has even tactfully admonished PM Thaksin for his ebullient trumpeting of a victory, when in fact the war is far from over.
+Burma and Laos are still major contributors to Thailand's drug problem, and most major Thai druglords remain free.
 In fact, traffickers have simply changed routes or are storing their product in border areas awaiting a time for safe shipment.
-While Thaksin’s “war” has had a major impact on Thailand’s drug problem, it should be viewed as a relatively successful campaign in a long war, and not as a victorious end to the war itself.
+While Thaksin's "war" has had a major impact on Thailand's drug problem, it should be viewed as a relatively successful campaign in a long war, and not as a victorious end to the war itself.

 Thailand’s King Bhumibol Adulyadej, while highly praising the prime minister, also called him to task during the King’s birthday speech.
 The King requested a full inquiry into all drug related deaths – a request celebrated by Human Rights and Health agencies.
 However the investigation is not going to be conducted by an independent source, so it is widely believed that the police and government agencies will be exonerated.
 The King also tactfully attempted to tell the PM that, while victory may be claimed, the drug war is far from over.
 PM Thaksin accepted the admonishment as a learning tool and promised to execute the King’s wishes.
 Prime Minister Thaksin has initiated talks with Burma and Laos to discuss more stringent border control measures.